 Since 1988, one of the foundations for Marvin’s Christian outreach and service has been Mission Week!
 Participants of all ages experience a wide-variety of “hands-on” missions during the week, from construction projects to a neighborhood festival!
 Mission Week provides fun and meaningful opportunities for service!

-You can … deliver water and ice or do major construction or do minor construction or roof or paint or do yard work or do electrical work or do plumbing or take digital photos or run errands or work at the festival or serve meals or work with children or be a youth helper or pray or give money!
+You can deliver water and ice or do major construction or do minor construction or roof or paint or do yard work or do electrical work or do plumbing or take digital photos or run errands or work at the festival or crochet or cook or serve meals or work with children or be a youth helper or pray or give money!
 We need YOU!

 Click here to visit our Mission Week photo album.